November 1-3, 2017, Sheraton Nashville Downtown Hotel

 Yes, but be sure to explain why you should be considered again.
 Tell us about the state of your current Remembering When program in your response.
 You may find that the new Remembering When: Next Steps workshop is a better fit for you.

 No. Please submit all requested information together in one neat package.

-I’m the Chief of the department.
+I’m the chief of the department and I would like to attend the conference.
 Can I write my own letter of support?

 No. If you are the fire department chief, ask the next person in the chain of community leadership to write a letter of support for you.
 The same parameters are in place for applicants who serve as leaders of partner agencies.

 Do winners have to attend the entire workshop and all conference activities?